Vitamin D and Autoimmune Disease: The Vital Connection & Research

 The Conversion Process and Enzymatic Pathways

-Liver enzymes perform the first critical conversion.
-They transform the initial compound into a storage form that circulates throughout the body.
+Liver enzymes perform the first critical conversion, transforming the initial compound into a storage form (25-hydroxyvitamin D) that circulates throughout the body — and serves as the primary marker healthcare providers use to assess nutritional status.

 Conversion Step Primary Organ Key Enzyme Resulting Form